 Caveat: I’m totally biased.
 I’ve never been on a cruise.
 So I can’t say how absolutely amazing or convenient or economical or whatever it is.
 I have no idea.
 I’m sure it’s lovely.
-There are certainly many people who find it lovely and I have nothing against them, but the truth is, cruise ships are contributing to Venice’s undoing.
-They not only cause waves damaging to Venice’s construction, but they bring in up to 1.8 million cruise day-trippers disembark on the city each year, an unsustainable number that’s only expected to rise.
+There are certainly many people who find it lovely.
+I have nothing against them but the truth is, cruise ships are contributing to Venice’s undoing.
+They not only cause waves that damage buildings, but they bring in up to 1.8 million cruise day-trippers who disembark on the city each year, an unsustainable number that’s only expected to rise.

 I know that you’re allowed.
 That it exists.
 But it exists in much the same way that slavery-esque elephant tourism in Thailand exists, or those crazy photos with drugged tigers in China exists.
 Just because it exists, just because we can do it, doesn’t mean we should.

 Like the report said, Venice needs tourism to survive, but what does that survival look like and at what cost?
 Tourism brings capital and jobs, but it also brings noise, vandalism, crime.
 It tips the scales out of favor of the local population.
 With the cost of living growing and growing, locals are pouring out of Venice like rats in a flood, and tourists are the gushing floodwaters.
 Remember the close to 60,000 tourists who visit each day?
 That’s more than the 55,000 permanent residents who remain, many of which escape Venice during peak season.
 Of those 60,000, up to 30,000 are cruise ship passengers, dropped off in the Grand Canal to rush the ancient city each. day.